The empire on which the sun never sets

 What's the meaning of the phrase 'The empire on which the sun never sets'?

-This expression is now most frequently used to refer to the British Empire in the time of Queen Victoria.
+This expression was coined as a reference to the Spanish Empire but is now most frequently used to refer to the British Empire in the time of Queen Victoria.

 What's the origin of the phrase 'The empire on which the sun never sets'?

-The expression 'the empire on which the sun never sets' was quite accurately applied to the British Empire of the 19th century.
+The expression 'the empire on which the sun never sets' was quite accurately applied to the British Empire of the 18th and 19th centuries.
 Maps of the empire, which typically showed British colonies in red, show that, whatever the time of day it was, it was daytime somewhere red.